Harsh-Butani/Competitive-Programming/Notes.md

     i=(i-1)&x;
 }
 ```
-- We can find minimum xor of two integers in an array by sorting the array and then finding xor between consecutive elements in the array and taking minimum among all the values obtained.
+- We can find minimum xor of two integers in an array by sorting the array and then finding xor between consecutive elements in the array and taking minimum among all the values obtained (It can be shown that two integers in an array having maximum common prefix bits always occur as adjacent elements in the sorted array).
 Another method to do the same is by using trie

 **10. Probability and Expectation**